Review of ‘We Are Okay’

 I have left out so much of the detail—the letter writing, the tragic death of Marin’s mother years ago, Hannah’s kindness, and Marin’s attraction to girls—but it’s best to read these for yourself.
 This is an immersive read.
 You drown in Marin’s sadness, you breathe in her summer happiness, and you mourn her loss of innocence.
 By the last pages, you might be crying and laughing simultaneously or you may not.
 But I dare you to walk away from the book without feeling something.
 It’s such a strong experience of emotion.
 Marin’s insights and shifts are clear and truthful.
 She will be okay.
 Thank goodness.

-I found this story beautiful and profound.
+I found ‘We Are Okay’ beautiful and profound.
 Highly recommended to older teens who like their stories with emotionally honesty.
 There’s not much plot, and the action is slow and punctuated with grief, but it’s also wise and wonderful.